Draganovo, Veliko Tarnovo Province

 Draganovo (Драганово) is a village in Gorna Oryahovitsa Municipality in Veliko Tarnovo Province in Central Bulgaria.

 Draganovo is known in the area for its farms and vegetable gardens.
-Due to the fertile soil around the village it is one of the main producers of cabbage and tomatoes in the central/north eastern regions of Bulgaria.
+Due to the fertile soil around the village, it is one of the main producers of cabbage and tomatoes in the central/northeastern regions of Bulgaria.

-After World War II gardeners from Draganovo has been dispatched in Hungary and other parts of Europe to help rebuild the land and make it fertile again.
+After World War II, gardeners from Draganovo were dispatched to Hungary and other parts of Europe to help rebuild the land and make it fertile again.

-The river Yantra flows through the village.
-The river contributes for the village's fertile soils.
+The Yantra Rivers flows through the village.
+The river contributes to the village's fertile soil.